Excel Export/Download In ASP.NET Core

 2. I have created an Action Result named ExcelResult<T> in my package.
 Now in your action method/page handler make a call to this ExcelResult and pass your data, sheet name, and file name as parameters.

-3. That's it -- this will take care of processing your data and return it back to the browser as Excel file.
+3. That's it -- this will take care of processing your data and return it back to the browser as an Excel file.

 4. Your data can have any level of nesting.

-5. You can customize the excel column header names using Data Annotations as explained below.
+5. You can customize the Excel column header names using Data Annotations as explained below.

-6. The excel will have columns displayed in the order of properties that you have in your data model.
+6. The Excel will have columns displayed in the order of properties that you have in your data model.

 Let's say we have a model like the below one.
 Note that we can have Nested Properties up to any level and they are displayed in Excel in the order we add the property in the class.